28 Jul Effective Tips on Testing and Tagging

 It is always considered as a good practice to turn off all electrical appliances before you inspect them.
 This is done keeping your safety in mind and to avoid any kind of accidents.

-Know the frequency –
+Learn the frequency –

 The duration –

 This duration of testing and tagging of each item usually takes several minutes depending on the appliance.
 Firstly, the appliance is visually tested and then an electrical test is conducted.
-The appliance also needs to go through a number of electrical tests so that it can be marked as “passed” the testing and tagging process.
+The appliance also needs to go through a number of electrical tests so that it can be marked as “passing” the testing and tagging process.

 Be careful while hiring electrical equipment –